 Short for Scalable Systems Platform, SSP will spawn the VW Trinity first, and then the Audi Apollon.
 Both models will get the VW.OS 2.0 vehicle software stack as well.

 Peter Mosh, Chairman of the General Works Council of Audi, revealed to German publication Automobilwoche in an interview in March 2021 that Trinity is the project for a new vehicle platform.
 He said:

 Trinity will not just be a car but a new platform.
 Then some models will be built on it, also by Audi.
 I am very positive that we will then also use this platform at Audi.Peter Mosh, Chairman – General Works Council, Audi

-The Trinity project will give a flat, sporty electric sedan that offers Level 4 autonomous driving and sets standards for range, charging speed, and digitalization in 2026.
-It will be made in Wolfsburg, Germany, and be followed by an Audi offshoot, which is being developed under the Audi Apollon project, will follow next.
+The Trinity project will give a sporty model that offers Level 4 autonomous driving and sets standards for range, charging speed, and digitalization in 2026.
+Its production will take place in Wolfsburg, Germany, and the Audi offshoot, the Audi Apollon project, will follow next.

 Like the VW Trinity, the Audi Apollon model may come in few hardware configurations.
 Technically, all configurations would be quite similar, and differences will be defined through software instead of hardware.
 It would lead to efficient and simpler manufacturing for the company and the convenience of upgrading to a higher trim or an optional feature package anytime during the vehicle’s life for the customers.
 The vehicle would have virtually everything on board, and at any point in time, even after delivery, customers may ‘unlock’ them.
-Moreover, expect Level 2 autonomous driving from the outset, with the capability to upgrade to Level 4 autonomous driving in the future.
+Moreover, expect at least Level 2 autonomous driving from the outset, with the capability to upgrade to Level 4 autonomous driving in the future.

-Featured image source: Audi
+Featured Image Source: Audi